+So what is Aquaponics?
 Aquaponics is, quite simply, a combination of aquaculture and hydroponics.
 It is a complete food production method that is organic and does not use pesticides.
-Aquaculture involves the rearing of aquatic animals, usually fish.
+Aquaculture involves the growing of aquatic animals, usually fish.
 Hydroponics is the soilless culture of plants.
 Both techniques have become increasing popular as a means of feeding the world’s ever-expanding population.

 Aquaponics = Aquaculture + Hydroponics

-The greatest advantage of aquaponics is that the fish and plants co-exist in a mutually beneficial relationship.
-The fish have their waste products broken down and purified by the plant beds.
-The plants are fed nutrients that result from this breakdown.
+The greatest advantage of aquaponic systems is that the fish and plants co-exist in a mutually beneficial relationship.
+The fish have their waste products broken down and purified by the bacteria in the grow beds.
+The plants are fed nutrient-rich water that result from this breakdown.
 In this way a more balanced, sustainable and staple environment is maintained.
 As a result considerably less water is required.
 The benefits of aquaculture and hydroponics are retained and the disadvantages reduced.
 Read more about the benefits of aquaponics.

 How does Aquaponics work?

 For aquaponics to work at all requires the presence of a living microbial community largely consisting of beneficial bacteria.
 It does not involve soil.
 This community lives predominantly on the surfaces of the plant growing medium and plays a huge part in the Nitrogen Cycle.

 Aquaponics therefore involves the integration of three living ecosystems, namely the plants, the fish and the bio filter.

 Hydroponics has shown a similar rise in popularity and is a well-established method of plant production.
-The advantages it enjoys are remarkably similar to those of RAS.
+The advantages it enjoys are remarkably similar to those of RAS (Recirculating Aquatic Systems).
 They include;

-- 90% reduction in water requirements compared to soli-based production.
+- 90% less water required compared to soil-based production.

 - Elimination of many soil borne pests and diseases